jhu-cs-uima-sp19/BeeLine/README.md

   - My Beelines
   - Find Beelines

+ ## General State of the App To-Date
- Our current version is able to create new Beeline from a Create Beelines option in the Find Beelines.
+ Our current version is able to log in a user and create new Beeline from a Create Beelines option in the Find Beelines.
 This action adds the event to the Firebase Database and displays on the Find Beelines screen, connecting our Back End with our Front End.

-You must also include a README file that details what features have been completed so far and the general state of your app to make it easier for your mentor to test and grade.
+For our next Sprint we want to include details about each trip and develop more on the user side to add trips to their account to be displayed in My Beelines.

+ ## Meeting Notes:
+ 3/30 Meeting with Simon.
+Made sure our t3 assignment was sufficient for submission.

+ 4/2 Scrum Meeting.
+Started on Different Activities in Beeline and split up activities.

+ 4/7 Work day.
+Group work in Malone UGrad lab.

+ 4/12 Work day.
+Group work in Malone UGrad lab.

+ 4/14 Meeting with Simon.
+Discussed accomplished goals for Sprint 1 and new objectives for Sprint 2.